amiriun/weather/readme.md

 **Notes:**
 - I used fileCache for caching data during period of time

-- The test coverage statistics can accessable in the following address:
+- The test coverage statistics results can accessable in the following address:

 `project_path/tests/_reports/coverage/index.html`